Blog Post Thumbnail

 Switching to a flexible desking model is more than just a logistical change—it’s a cultural shift.
 A successful rollout requires a thoughtful plan that considers your physical space, your team’s needs, and the technology that will hold it all together.
 By breaking the process down into clear, manageable steps, you can create a smooth transition that gets everyone excited about the new way of working.
 Here’s how to put your new desking strategy into action.

-Plan Your Office Layout
+Start by Planning Your Office Layout

 Before you move a single desk, start with a blueprint of your office.
 Think about how your teams work best.
 Do they need more collaborative zones or quiet areas for focused tasks?
 This is also the time to decide on your booking approach.
 For example, hot desking allows employees to grab any available desk on a first-come, first-served basis.
 A more structured approach is hoteling, which requires employees to reserve a specific desk in advance using a hot desk booking system.
 Planning ahead helps you make efficient use of your space and can even reduce real estate costs when you have a hybrid team.

-Guide Your Team Through the Change
+Help Your Team Embrace the Change

 Any change can feel unsettling, and moving away from assigned seating is no exception.
 Some employees may feel a sense of loss without a permanent desk to call their own.
 It’s important to address this head-on by clearly communicating the "why" behind the shift.
 Frame it as a move toward greater flexibility and autonomy.
 Host Q&A sessions, ask for feedback, and listen to your team’s concerns.
 When people understand the benefits and feel heard, they are far more likely to embrace the new setup.
 This is a key part of managing a successful hybrid work model.